 - Defining property boundaries

-- Protecting crops from livestock
+- Protect crops from livestock

 Open Range vs. Closed Range States